-Though the actual average percentages of water in the human body vary by gender, age, and weight, one thing is consistent: Starting at birth, more than half of your body weight is composed of water.
+The average percentage of water in your body may vary depending on sex, age, and weight.
+That said, more than half of your body weight is composed of water starting at birth.

 The average percentage of body weight that is water will remain above 50 percent for most or all of your life, though it does decline over time.

 Keep reading to learn how much of your body is water and where all this water is stored.
 You’ll also discover how water percentages change as you age, how your body uses all this water, and how to determine your body water percentage.

 For the first few months of life, nearly three-fourths of your body weight is made up of water.
 That percentage starts to decline before you reach your first birthday, however.